Ericsson/ered/README.md

 * `{try_again_delay, non_neg_integer()}`

-  If there is a TRYAGAIN response from Redis then wait this many milliseconds before re-sending the command
+  If there is a TRYAGAIN response from Redis then wait this many milliseconds before re-sending the command.

 * `{redirect_attempts, non_neg_integer()}`